EWSoftware/SHFB/ReadMe.txt

 In order to build the source code you will need the following tools:

     Required:
+        - .NET 4.5.1 (Used to build the reflection data)
-        - Visual Studio 2010 SP1 (Used to build the C# projects for the tools)
+        - Visual Studio 2010 SP1 or later (Used to build the C# projects for the tools)
         - NuGet Package Manager Extension (Required to download the NuGet packages used by the main projects)

     Optional:
-        - Visual Studio 2010 SDK SP1 (Required for VSPackage development)
+        - Visual Studio 2010 SDK SP1 or later (Required for VSPackage development)
-        - VSPackage Builder Extension (Required by the VSPackage project)
+        - VSPackage Builder Extension (Required by the VSPackage project, VS2010 only)
         - Wix 3.x Toolset (Used to create the MSI installer).